 You can use any veggies that you normally like in curry.
-For this particular recipe, I used broccoli as my primary veggie, but zucchini, carrots, and snap peas are all great options too.
-I also promise that once you taste the flavor of berbere, you’ll be hooked and wanting to put it on everything, (try rubbing it on meats before grilling them, and you can thank me later)!
+For this particular recipe, I used broccoli as my primary veggie.
+But zucchini, carrots, and snap peas are all great options too.
+I also promise that once you taste the flavor of berbere, you’ll be hooked and want to put it on everything.
+(Try rubbing it on meats before grilling them, and you can thank me later!)

 For this curry, I started by browning the chicken and removing it from the pan so that it can be added in towards the end to avoid tough dry chicken.